icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [@statsig/angular-bindings](https://www.npmjs.com/package/@statsig/angular-bindings) - The [Statsig](https://www.statsig.com/) Angular bindings package provides a `StatsigService` that can be injected into your components.
 See the [Statsig docs](https://docs.statsig.com/client/javascript-sdk/Angular/) for more details.
 * [@configcat/js-sdk](https://github.com/configcat/js-sdk) - ConfigCat SDK for JavaScript provides easy integration for your application to [ConfigCat](https://configcat.com/).
 * [@configcat-labs/feature-flags-in-angular-sample-app](https://github.com/configcat-labs/feature-flags-in-angular-sample-app) - Example app that uses ConfigCat.
-* [angular-sdk-plugin](https://github.com/splitio/angular-sdk-plugin) - This repository contains a plugin for the Angular framework that integrates with the [Split](https://www.split.io) JS SDK.
 * [featurit-sdk-angular](https://github.com/featurit/featurit-sdk-angular) - Angular wrapper of the Javascript client for the [FeaturIT](https://featurit.com/) Feature Flag management platform.
 * [@flagpole/angular](https://www.npmjs.com/package/@flagpole/angular) - Angular SDK for the [Flagpole](https://useflagpole.dev/) feature flag management system.
 Provides real-time feature flag updates, A/B testing capabilities, and seamless integration with Angular applications.